Montville, New Jersey: Education

-Montville Township High School with 1,079 students in grades 9–12.
-Montville Extended Day Learning Center is an after-school program available at all the elementary schools in the district.
-In 2016, Cedar Hill Elementary School and Woodmont Elementary School were two of ten schools in New Jersey recognized as a National Blue Ribbon School by the United States Department of Education.
+Montville Township High School with 1,112 students in grades 9-12.
+InIn 2016, Cedar Hill Elementary School was one of ten schools in New Jersey recognized as a National Blue Ribbon School by the United States Department of Education.
+In 2024, Hilldale Elementary School was one of 11 statewide that was recognized as a Blue Ribbon School of Excellence.

 Private schools include Trinity Christian School, a Christian day school founded in 1986 that serves students in Kindergarten through 12th grade.
 St. Pius X School was a K–8 Catholic school that operated under the auspices of the Roman Catholic Diocese of Paterson until it closed after the 2017–2018 school year after enrollment numbers for the 2018–2019 school year were just more than half of the 250 students needed to remain financially viable.

 Community

 Montville Day is celebrated every year in the fall.
 It brings members of the community together to enjoy food and entertainment.